 }

+\end{verbatim}

 This is it!
-You can use the code XXX in the online appendix to simulate some data, y ~ Normal (5, 0.5) and run your first Gibbs sampler.
+You can use the code XXX in the online appendix to simulate some data, $y \sim Normal (5, 0.5)$ and run your first Gibbs sampler.
 Your output will be a table with two columns, one per parameter, and K rows, one per iteration.
 For this 2-parameter example you can visualize the joint posterior by plotting samples of mu against samples of sig (Fig x):

+\begin{verbatim}

 plot(out[,1], out[,2])

+\end{verbatim}

 The marginal distribution of each parameter is approximated by just examining the samples of this particular parameter – you can visualize it by plotting a histogram of the samples (Figure x a, b):

+\begin{verbatim}

 par(mfrow=c(1,2))

 hist(out[,1]); hist (out[,2])

+\end{verbatim}

 Finally, recall an important characteristic of Markov chains, namely, that the chain has to have converged (reached its stationary distribution) for samples to come from the posterior distribution.
 In practice, that means you have to throw out some of the initial samples – called the burn-in.
 We will talk about this in more when we talk about convergence diagnostics.
 For now, you can use the plot(out[,1]) or plot(out[,2]) command to make a time series plot of the samples of each parameter and visually assess how many of the initial samples you should discard.
 Figure x c and d shows plots for the estimates of mu and sigma from our simulated data set; you see that in this simple example the Markov chain apparently reaches its stationary distribution very quickly – the chains look ‘grassy’ seemingly from the start.
 It is hard to discern a burn-in phase visually (but we will see examples further on where the burn-in is clearer) and you may just discard the first 500 draws to be sure you only use samples from the posterior distribution.
 The mean of the remaining samples are your estimates of mu and sig:

+\begin{verbatim}

 > summary(mod[501:10000,])